zxc308/P4-tutorials/exercises/basic/README.md

 #### Cleaning up Mininet

-In the latter two cases above, `make run` may leave a Mininet instance running in the background.
+In the latter two cases above, `make` may leave a Mininet instance running in the background.
 Use the following command to clean up these instances: